dainst/idai-field/desktop/src/manual/manual.en.md

 * *Permit deletions*: If this option is activated, fields can not only be changed but also deleted.
 All fields (including relations) to which the value *null* is assigned in the import file are deleted.
 Fields that are not listed remain unchanged.
 This option is only available if the option *Update existing resources* is selected.
 * *Ignore unconfigured fields*: If this option is activated, fields in the import file that are not part of the project configuration are ignored during the import.
 Otherwise, the import is aborted as soon as unconfigured fields are found in the file.
 * *Assign data to an operation*: Select one of the operations created in the project to which all newly created resources are to be assigned.
-It is not necessary to specify an operation if a parent resource has already been specified via the relation *isChildOf* for all records in the JSON Lines file, or if resources of the category do not need to be created within an operation (which is true e.g. for the categories "Place", "Operation" and "Image”).
+It is not necessary to specify an operation if a parent resource has already been specified via the relation *isChildOf* for all records in the JSON Lines file, or if resources of the category do not need to be created within an operation (which is true e.g. for the categories "Place", "Operation" and "Image").
 This option is only available if the option *Import new resources* is selected.

 ### Catalog

-The Catalog format (file extension *catalog*) used exclusively by Field Desktop can be used to share type catalogs created via the menu "Tools” ➝ "Type management” between different projects.
+The Catalog format (file extension *catalog*) used exclusively by Field Desktop can be used to share type catalogs created via the menu "Tools" ➝ "Type management" between different projects.

 A type catalog is exported together with all its types as well as linked images.
 Linked finds are **not** exported.

 After importing the catalog file into another project, the type catalog can be viewed as usual in the type management and used for find identification.
 It is **not** possible to edit a catalog imported from another project: Imported type catalogs and their linked images can be deleted from the project as a whole, but not edited, extended or partly deleted (i.e. just some specific types or linked images).
 However, it is possible to replace the type catalog with an updated version by importing a new catalog file.
 Any already created links to finds are retained.
 This restriction also does not apply to type catalogs that are imported back into the same project at a later date after export.
 In these cases, the catalog can be fully edited and expanded.

-Please note that when importing type catalogs into another project, there should be an identical configuration for the categories of the exported resources ("Type catalog”, "Type”, "Image" or any subcategories used) in both projects.
+Please note that when importing type catalogs into another project, there should be an identical configuration for the categories of the exported resources ("Type catalog", "Type", "Image" or any subcategories used) in both projects.
 Fields not configured in the target project are **not** displayed.
 If the catalog file contains resources that belong to a subcategory which does not exist in the target project, the import process will fail.

 #### Export options